BenRogersWPG/WebSearch/README.md

 - Add new setting to allow custom search icons on site list, or turn icons off
 - Examine performance analysis of code to find potential optimizations
 - Add setting to allow the search results screen to be persistent too
-- Incorporate some of the API for OpenAI ChatGPT into the extension
 - Add `webSearch.addToSelectedText` to the extension's walkthrough?
 - Add `webSearch.keepSearchBarOpen` to the extension's walkthrough?
 - Add ability to run extension from selected text in the terminal
 - Add support for more autocomplete search engine sources
 - Code a new setting to control user-defined search verbs
 - Translate the extension to other languages
-- Open search results in sidebar (webview)

 > ➕ Have a feature you'd like me to implement?
 [Submit a feature request on the Repo's Issues page](https://github.com/BenRogersWPG/WebSearch/issues)!